Philipp0713/WordAutoComplete/README.md

 ## Security and Privacy
 - Keystrokes are processed locally to provide suggestions.
 - `userWords.json` will save custom words for autocompletion.
 So be aware that also passwords and other sensitive data might be stored there.
+So make sure to use the pause button in such a situation.
 But it will only be stored locally and can be easily deleted.
 - Be mindful of running global key loggers; only use software you trust.
 - Review and adjust antivirus/exceptions if necessary.